open62541/open62541/README.md

 - Target 0.3 release (to be released in the coming weeks):
   - Secure communication with encrypted messages (Done)
   - Access control for individual nodes (Done)
+  - Asynchronous service requests in the client (Done)
 - Target 0.4 release:
   - Events (notifications emitted by objects, data change notifications are implemented), WIP by @Pro
-  - Event-loop (background tasks) and asynchronous service requests in the client, WIP #1117 #1410
+  - Event-loop (background tasks) in the client
   - Publish/Subscribe based on UDP (Specification Part 14), WIP @ Fraunhofer IOSB

 ### Dependencies

-None.

-On a more serious note, on most systems, open62541 requires the C standard library only.
+On most systems, open62541 requires the C standard library only.
 For dependencies during the build process, see the following list and the [build documentation](https://open62541.org/doc/current/building.html) for details.

 - Core Library: The core library has no dependencies besides the C99 standard headers.
 - Default Plugins: The default plugins use the POSIX interfaces for networking and accessing the system clock.
 Ports to different (embedded) architectures are achieved by customizing the plugins.